-The Young Nats have been New Zealand’s largest youth political movement since we were founded over seventy years ago.
+The Young Nats have been New Zealand’s largest youth political movement since we were founded in 1936.
 The Young Nats have a strong lobby inside the National Party.

 Often the more open minded and liberal views of the Young Nats have been at odds with those in the senior party.
 The movement in party opinion in areas such as the nuclear ships debate, economic reform, liquor law reform, and anti-discrimination laws has often been led by the Young Nationals.

 The National Party has had a youth section since its inception in 1936, and are a constituted youth wing of the National Party.
 The Young Nationals have been a strong lobby group inside the National Party, and often at the forefront of policy development being representative as a Core Group or a Policy Action Group of the party at varying times.
 For a short period during the party's earlier years there was a younger section of the National party for pre-teenage members but has since disappeared due to the changing environment of New Zealand politics and society.